 Yes, but… The law does not allow a deduction for the “accelerated component of depreciation.”

-Illinois law also does not allow a deduction for business expenses that are determined to be “inappropriate or excessive.”
-This would apply to both depreciation and other expenses.
+The Illinois support guidelines don’t allow a deduction for “inappropriate or excessive” business expenses.
+This applies to both depreciation and other expenses.

 Yes.
-The Illinois income sharing guidelines provides that perqs constitute income.
-It includes as income, “in-kind payment received by a parent from a business, including, but not limited to, a company car, reimbursed meals, free housing, or a housing allowance.”
+The Illinois income sharing guidelines provide that perks are income.
+It includes as income an “in-kind payment received by a parent from a business, including, but not limited to, a company car, reimbursed meals, free housing, or a housing allowance.”
 The court examines whether the item:

 - Is significant in amount; and